 Cultural Vistas’ Internship Program in Ireland provides U.S. and Canadian students and young professionals with internship placements in the greater Dublin area.

-Internships are available in a variety of fields, including, but not limited to, agriculture, business, tourism, IT, media/communications, the nonprofit sector, journalism, design, and economics.
+Internships are available in a variety of fields, including, but not limited to, marketing, agriculture, business, tourism, IT, media/communications, the nonprofit sector, journalism, design, and economics.
+Internships in specialized fields, such as engineering or law, may be possible; please contact us to find out if your intended field is eligible.
 Internships between four weeks and 12 weeks are possible.

 All internships are unpaid; however, scholarships are available to qualified participants.
 All participants receive a scholarship application following acceptance to the program.